WayneDW/WayneDW.github.io/_pages/about.md

 <!--- My interests include uncertainty quantification, non-convex optimization, feature selection, and reinforcement learning with theory and applications. -->

 Before that, I was a research intern at [Yahoo research](https://research.yahoo.com/), Sunnyvale (Summer 2019) and a senior research engineer at [Baidu](https://www.baidu.com/) (2012-2015).
-I got a bachelor's degree in Information and Computing Science at [BJTU](https://www.bjtu.edu.cn/) in 2012 and a M.S. in Mathematics (Computational Finance) in 2017.
+I got a bachelor's degree in Information and Computing Science at [BJTU](https://www.bjtu.edu.cn/) in 2012 and a M.S. in Computational Finance in 2017.

 Contact: lastname106 purdue dot edu